hironaokato/atom_rc/README.md

 =======

-atom 3D printer based on RepRap
+atom 3D Printer based on RepRap

 About this printer;

 This is "atom" open-source 3D printer based on RepRap project, and the base structure is Prusa i3.

+All CAD data is built from scratch in Japan.

 The scale of this printer is Reprap Huxley and print area on XY is same, but Z is bit higher.

 atom aims to fit in small space since most of desktop environment is not that big in Japanese residence.